Washington Park (Indianapolis): First Washington Park

+The property was redeveloped into Wonderland Amusement Park.

+Second Washington Park

 The second home of the Indianapolis Indians, from 1905 to 1931, is now referred to as the West Washington Street Park, but at the time was known as either Washington Park or Washington Baseball Grounds.
 The park was located at 1235 West Washington Street, just west of the White River (39°46′1″N 86°10′54″W).
 Like its predecessor at Washington and Gray, this was a very rudimentary baseball venue with an all-wooden grandstand and a capacity of just over 4,000.
 In 1909 the park was completely rebuilt, and the seating capacity was enlarged to 20,000, the most in the minor leagues, due mainly to the addition of extensive bleacher sections.
 It also boasted the largest playing field of any minor league park, and was larger than many major league parks of the era.
 Aside from hosting the American Association's Indians, this venue was home to the Indianapolis ABCs of the Negro National League from 1920 to 1926.
 The second ballpark also served as the home field for the 1911 Butler Christians football team.

 The last game at Washington Park (II) came on August 19, 1931.
 Even before the new Perry Stadium was opened in early September, the old ballpark was being dismantled.
 Part of that process including moving the light towers to the new ballpark, to be ready for use by 1932.

 The land occupied by the second incarnation of the ballpark, as well as the route of Washington Street itself, was substantially changed in the 1980s when the Indianapolis Zoo was built.
 Portions of the zoo now cover the site, and a marker was placed on July 22, 2011.